ludbek/powerform/readme.md

   onChange(value: any, error: any)?: function
 }
 ```

 #### Field.clean(value: any)
+Override this method to do last minute cleaning of data.

 #### Field.modify(newValue: any, oldValue: any)
+Override this method to modify user input.

 #### Field.setData(value: any)
+Sets field value.

 #### Field.getData()
+Returns field value.

+### Field.validate(value: any, allValues: object)
+Implement this method to validate field data.
+It should return an error message in case of invalid value.
+This method is called by `Form.isValid()`.

 #### Field.isValid(skipAttachError?: boolean)
+Returns `true` if `Field.validate()` returns nothing.
+Returns `false` if `Field.validate()` returns an error.

 #### Field.setError(error: string)
+Sets field error.

 #### Field.getError()
+Returns field error.
+Call this method after validating the field.

 #### Field.isDirty()
+Returns `true` if value of a field is changed else returns `false`.

 #### Field.makePrestine()
+Sets initial value to current value.

 #### Field.reset()
+Sets current value to initial value.

 #### Field.setAndValidate(value: any)
+Sets and validates a field.
+It internally calls `Field.setData()` and `Field.validate()`.

 ### Form
 #### Form.new(config?: object)
+Creates and returns a form instance.

 ##### Config schema
 ```
 {